NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Related works

 \subsection{Masked language/image models and the pre-training technique}

-The design of NIERT is also inspired by the recent advances in masked language/image models \citep{devlin2018bert,bao2021beit, NEURIPS2020_1457c0d6, he2021masked} and pre-trained models for symbolic regression \citep{biggio2021neural, valipour2021symbolicgpt}.
+The design of NIERT is also inspired by the recent advances in masked language/image models \cite{devlin2018bert,bao2021beit, NEURIPS2020_1457c0d6, he2021masked} and pre-trained models for symbolic regression \cite{biggio2021neural, valipour2021symbolicgpt}.
 The mask mechanism enables the models to reconstruct missing data from their context and effectively learn representations of language and images.
-In addition, the pre-trained models for symbolic regression were designed to learn the map from scattered data to corresponding symbolic formulas~\citep{biggio2021neural,valipour2021symbolicgpt}.
-Here, NIERT uses the mask mechanism to reconstruct the missing values of target points and uses the pre-training technique to learn the experience of interpolation on \dszedit{similar tasks}.
+As a way of introducing prior knowledge, large-scale pre-training allows language or visual models to acquire more general text or image representation capabilities, which assists the learning process on downstream tasks and significantly improves their performance.
+In addition, the pre-trained models for symbolic regression were designed to learn the map from scattered data to corresponding symbolic formulas~\cite{biggio2021neural,valipour2021symbolicgpt}.
+Here, NIERT uses the mask mechanism to reconstruct the missing values of target points and uses the pre-training technique to acquire strong generalization power.